AdobeDocs/marketo.de-DE/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/understanding-the-calendar/navigating-the-marketing-calendar.md

    ![](assets/image2014-9-26-10-3a29-3a36.png)

-   Fantastisch Das ist ein toller Ausblick, um alles zu sehen, was geplant ist.
+   Fantastisch!
+Das ist ein toller Ausblick, um alles zu sehen, was geplant ist.

    ![](assets/image2014-9-26-10-3a30-3a9.png)